Landscape designer and all-season Up-Island girl, Tara Gayle, sips strawberry horchata

 Toasted-Oat Banana Bread

 Not many overripe bananas end up on our counter—discipline alone allowed them to advance to the rotting edge.
 But because the bread is so much more than even a great raw banana, sacrificing an entire bunch to a loaf pan was easy.
 Baked using Anson Mills pastry and toasted oat flours, and a pound of peeled bananas, this bread had local landscapers and growers dropping by our cottage on a regular basis during baking trials.
 You need only a couple of mixing bowls and a rubber spatula to throw it together.
 Moist to the nth power and crisp all around from the oat flour used to dredge the pan, this bread (which is essentially a cake) loves coffee, tea, milk—and cognac.

 Blueberry Polenta Cake

-It was Dawn who made me yearn for a summer tea cake with blueberries, a moist, open crumb, and hints of fresh, sweet corn in grain form.
+It was Dawn who made me yearn for a summer tea cake with blueberries, a moist, open crumb, and hints of fresh sweet corn in grain form.
 Getting that fantasy on the table required each of us working against deadline on two separate paths, from two different coasts, and with two husband tasters.
 (Sounds like Iron Chef meets Wife Swap.
 Oof.)
 One of us started with oil, one with butter, and we both provisioned ricotta, polenta, and blueberries.
-The creamed butter cake won over the stirred oil cake in the end, but real progress came down to polenta management.
+The creamed butter cake won over the stirred oil cake in the end, but real progress came down to polenta strategy.
 “Soaking” the polenta in ricotta overnight persuaded it to perform more like a soft flour and less like fine granular corn.
 But that isn’t all.
 Because heirloom corns are profoundly pH (acid/alkaline) responsive, the mild acidity of the ricotta worked magic on the polenta’s flavor, creating an explosion of bright citrus and orange blossom.
 This cake has sunny summery appeal.